AdobeDocs/marketo.en/help/marketo/product-docs/mobile-marketing/vibes-sms-messages/create-a-vibes-sms-message-2.md

    >[!NOTE]
    >
    >Adding a token may cause the message to exceed the character limit.
-The message then will split, resulting in additional charges.
+The message then will split, resulting in additional messages.

+   >[!IMPORTANT]
+   >
+   >SMS Compliance: All outbound SMS messages must include the Brand Name or Program description.
+HELP and STOP instructions should be provided at least once per month per subscriber for recurring message programs.

+   ??????
+Using the Marketo URL shortener will result in X characters being used in your message ??????

 1. Click **Link** in the Insert menu to add a link to your message.